levidobson/userform/README.md

 # Static files and Nginx
 This kit includes a basic fileserver plugin that handles static files.
 In production it is advised to remove this plugin and use a reverse proxy like nginx for this.

+# Code style
+This project uses the [JavaScript Standard Style](http://standardjs.com/) as code style.